Nikon F

 Design

 The body has no provision for a battery.
-When a metering prism is fitted, there is a battery on board the prism.
+When a metering prism is fitted, the battery is on board the prism.
 I leave it out, preferring to use a hand-held meter or the sunny 16 rule.

 Nikon F with plain prism.

-In the 1950s, professional 35mm photographers used rangefinder cameras.
-Leica was the leader, the Zeiss Ikon Contax was a contender, and Nippon Kogaku’s Nikon rangefinder along with the Canon and some others were lower-priced Japanese alternatives.
+In the 1950s, professional 35mm photographers and dedicated amateurs used rangefinder cameras.
+Leica was the leader, the Zeiss Ikon Contax was a contender, and Nippon Kogaku’s Nikon along with the Canon and some others were lower-priced Japanese alternatives.

 The Hasselblad 500C introduced in 1957 was a much handier SLR, but it was a medium format camera, still not as quick-acting as a Leica or Contax.

 The first 35mm SLR in regular production was the Kine Exacta of 1936 from Ihagee of Dresden, which ended up in East Germany after the war.
-Other 35mm SLRs were developed in the post-war era in several countries, but non caught on in a big way (Matanle, 1996).
-Compared to the pro-level rangefinder cameras, they were clunky.
+35mm SLRs were developed in the post-war era in several countries, but none caught on (Matanle, 1996).
+Compared to rangefinder cameras, they were clunky and slow-acting.

 Nikon F Photomic.
 Made in 1963.
 With a late version of the non-through-the-lens Photomic meter.

-Nippon Kogaku saw that the time was ripe for a professional grade 35mm SLR camera to revolutionize the industry.
+Nippon Kogaku saw the time was ripe for a professional-grade 35mm SLR to revolutionize the industry.
 They made the big push.
-After a lot of work to develop a 35mm SLR design that met professional performance and durability requirements, Nippon Kogaku introduced the Nikon F in 1959.
+After a lot of work to develop a 35mm SLR design that met professional performance and durability requirements, the Nikon F debuted in 1959.

-The Nikon F had a 100 percent viewfinder, interchangeable focus screens, interchangeable finders including prisms and waist level, an instant return mirror, auto diaphragm, mirror lockup, a bayonet mount, and a large selection of first-class lenses available at introduction (Long, 2018).
+The Nikon F was a heavily-built camera with a 100 percent viewfinder, auto diaphragm, bayonet lens mount, instant return mirror, mirror lockup, interchangeable finders, interchangeable focus screens, and a large selection of first-class lenses available at introduction (Long, 2018).

-Nothing came close.
+That was an unprecedented set of super-useful key performance parameters.
 The Nikon F set a new paradigm.
-It outclassed the previously-leading 35mm camera, the Leica M3, and outsold it even though it had no price advantage (Matanle, 1996).
+It outclassed the previously-leading Leica M3 and outsold it even though it was equally expensive (Matanle, 1996).

 Nikon F Photomic

 1950s and 1960s Japanese industrial products (including automobiles) generally sold on price — they were low-cost alternatives.
-Designs were often derived (or directly copied) from the leaders.
-The screw-mount Leica and the Rolleiflex were used as pattens for many 1950s Japanese cameras.
+‘Made in Japan’ did not confer prestige.

 The Nikon F was different.
-It was original and arguably the first major Japanese industrial product to be recognized as the global best in class.
+It was arguably the first major Japanese industrial product to be universally recognized as the global best in class.
+It made Nikon a premium brand all over the world, at a time when Toyota was barely known outside its home market.

 A distinctive type of innovation

-The Nikon F was a creative development of a pre-existing but not yet fully realized idea (the 35mm SLR camera).
-Exemplifying a type of innovation that has, throughout history, built new industries and been a major determinant of business competitiveness and national economic strength.
+Like Henry Ford’s Model T, the Nikon F was a creative development of a pre-existing idea; an inspired realization of hidden potential that had previously been captured only to a limited and incomplete extent.
+The Nikon F was a virtuoso performance in engineering innovation; an example of a type of innovative ability that has, throughout history, built new industries and been a major determinant of business competitiveness and national economic strength.

 Nikon F Photomic FTn.
 Made in 1969.
 The final version of the metering prism.